 See what other landlords are charging for homes and apartments that match your properties in terms of amenities and size.

 One way is to check the rental listings on Craigslist.
 You can also go over your local newspaper.
 Both of these will help you determine the going rent in your area.

 The rent you charge shouldn't be standard unless the units are similar.
 Make sure you charge rent based on how desirable the unit is.
 As a guide, you should set the rent based on the following factors:

 - View.
-Apartments with beautiful views are more appealing than those without.
+Apartments with beautiful views are more appealing.

 - Updates.
-Units with hardwood floors, updated appliances, and other amenities are more desirable than those without.
+Units with hardwood floors, updated appliances, and other amenities are more desirable.